dnsimple/dnsimple-support/content/articles/ordering-a-wildcard-certificate.markdown

 ---

 Wildcard certificates allow to secure an unlimited number of names that belong to a single subdomain level.
 Wildcard certificates can make certificate management easier in some cases.
-We still recommend non-wildcard certificates for most use cases.
+However, you should avoid them unless you have a specific need such as multi-tenant applications.

 Wildcard certificates are no different to single name certificates, they contain an `*` as the hostname.